Simple Tips For Sump Pump Maintenance.

-Having a well-maintained sump pump is one of the best investments to ensure your basement stays dry and you avoid a messy, flooded basement clean-up.
+Having a well-maintained sump pump ensures your basement stays dry and you avoid a messy, flooded basement clean-up.
 A small sump pump plays a big part in protecting your place.
 Please inspect your sump pump after heavy rains.

 - Monthly pump cleaning.
 Does you sump pump or ejector pump remove washing machine water?
 The inlet cannot be blocked, because blockage can eventually damage the pump and cause basement flooding.

 - Quarterly sump pump maintenance.
 With heavy SW Chicago rains, inspect your pump and pit more than once a year.
 Inspect the inlet screen for debris.
-See How to Maintain a Sump Pump below.

 - Once a year sump pump maintenance.
 It’s smart to inspect your sump, clean pit and piping.

 Do You Have Water In Your Sump Pit All The Time?

 Sump and ejector pumps work to remove groundwater on a regular basis, and large quantities of water in a crisis.
 Groundwater coming towards your house flows into rock-filled drains, from which water is diverted to the sump pit, and pumped back outside away from your home.
 During an unexpected water event like a flood, a high-quality sump pump may discharge 4,000 to 5,000 gallons of water per hour.
 The groundwater is far more common than flooding.